 115 San Anselmo Ave, San Anselmo, 415.902.9084

 Established in 1986, Comforts has a cozy sit-down patio and serves breakfast, lunch and weekend brunch.
 A large takeout section offers a wide selection of house-made bakery items, seasonal salads, soups, sandwiches and entrees for dinner at home.
-Besides the famous Chinese chicken salad, other winners are the stuffed pecan-crusted French toast, flavorful scrambles, Chicken Okasan (nicknamed “Crack Chicken” by fans) and Roast Chicken Enchiladas.
-Now offering curbside pick-up.
+Besides the famous Chinese chicken salad, other winners are the stuffed pecan-crusted French toast, chicken Okasan (nicknamed “Crack Chicken” by fans) and roast chicken enchiladas.

 335 San Anselmo Ave, San Anselmo, 415.454.9840